Nigeria Airways Flight 9805: Crash

 The aircraft was scheduled to ferry 13 empty cargo pallets to be filled at Jeddah then returned to Kano.
 The flight was nearly canceled because only five pallets were loaded onto the aircraft, and the employee who had keys to the cargo pallet storage area did not report for work that day.
 The captain nearly cancelled the flight until arrangements were made for seven more cargo pallets to be added.
-The aircraft took at approximately 17:00 UTC and arrived in Jeddah a few minutes past 22:00 UTC.
+The aircraft departed at approximately 17:00 UTC and arrived in Jeddah a few minutes past 22:00 UTC.
 The turnaround time would have normally taken an hour and a half, but it took two and a half hours since the cargo pallets had to be loaded after arrival in Jeddah.
 The aircraft was ready for takeoff at 00:30 UTC, but during the engine start up procedure engine number 4 would not start.
 Engine number 4 was repaired and the flight took off at 13:48 UTC en route to Kano and was expected at Kano at 18:19 UTC.
 The captain was not warned about any classified or hazardous material aboard.
 The flight engineer sensed a strange odor in the cockpit at flight level 35 as the aircraft approached N'Djamena, at about 17:00 UTC.
 The rest of the crew as well as the ground engineer and the load-master confirmed the smell had persisted for a while.
 The two passengers traced to odor to pallet 11 and which appeared to be misty.
 After being handed a fire extinguisher they applied it to the pallet and when they returned they were breathing heavily.
 Afterwards the smoke evacuation procedure was followed and the smell temporarily ceased.
 The flight was cleared to descend at 18:00 UTC.
 Shortly afterwards the master warning followed a minute later by the sound of a fire warning.
 With smoke entering the cabin, the flight went into a descent of nearly 3000 ft per minute.
 Control of the pitch trims was lost.
 The flight engineer started a radio transmission to the airline at 18:04:57 UTC that ended suddenly at 18:05:04, the same time the cockpit voice recordings stopped.
 The two survivors (the captain and flight engineer) both reported that the first explosion tripped the autopilot and the aircraft rocked sharply.
 The aircraft descended slowly in the grasses but rolled upon contact with the water.
 The aircraft then exploded a second time and was destroyed.